11 July 2019

 d.
 Cross-cultural encounters across borders and interactions of host/immigrant on the border.

-EUR 400: Accommodation, transportation and food are not included (with the exception of coffee-breaks and a welcome reception) but can be obtained at relatively low prices.
+EUR 500: Full fees.
+Accommodation, transportation and food are not included in the fees (with the exception of everyday coffee-breaks and a welcome reception dinner) but can be obtained at relatively low prices.
+The travel cost for the fieldtrip to Mytilene is included in the fees.